Rijoanul-Shanto/Power-Bill-Roaster/README.md

 ## Disclaimer

 This tool is for personal use.
 DESCO's API usage is at your own risk.
 The savage emails are intentionally over-the-top - adjust the tone in `check-balance.ts` if you prefer gentler reminders.

+## Security Notes

+- Never commit your `.env` file (it's in `.gitignore`)
+- Use GitHub Secrets for CI/CD, never hardcode credentials
+- The app disables SSL verification for the DESCO API due to certificate issues - be aware of this limitation